 Gain an understanding of the leading approach to heritage management.

-Explore new ways of approaching and assessing the cultural significance and diverse values of heritage places.
+Learn cutting-edge techniques for assessing the cultural significance of heritage places.

 New Tools for Documenting Heritage Fabric

-Discover the new technologies changing the ways that historic buildings, structures and materials are documented.
+Discover the technologies changing the ways that historic buildings, structures and materials are documented.

 |Study Mode||Duration||Skills Area|